Exclusive: Victoria Gold worker caught in landslide claims company has history of unsafe practices

 The equipment operator's bulldozer was pulled into the landslide at Victoria Gold's Eagle mine on June 24.
 Submitted photo

-A heavy equipment operator who was caught in the heap leach pad accident at Victoria Gold’s (TSXV: VGCX) Eagle mine in Yukon says the company is trying to cover up the scale of the disaster.
+A heavy equipment operator who was caught in the heap leach pad accident at Victoria Gold’s (TSXV: VGCX) Eagle mine in Yukon says he fears the company may try to downplay the scale of the disaster.

 Victoria has issued three news releases since the accident on June 24, and has not responded to multiple requests for comment by The Northern Miner.